Carbon, energy and water - projects and campaigns

 A trial of carbon allowances for faculties, empowering faculties to take ownership of their carbon emissions, working closely with the energy team to identify and fund projects to reduce emissions further.

-Continued development of UWE Bristol's Energy Management Systems to meet the international standard for energy management (ISO 50001).
+Continued development of UWE Bristol's Energy Management Systems to ensure constant improvement.

 Other projects include

-- New Faculty of Business and Law building eco-features
+- Faculty of Business and Law building eco-features

 - Verdiem Surveyor PC power management software